dairlair/mediagrabber/README.md

 [![codecov](https://codecov.io/gh/dairlair/mediagrabber/branch/master/graph/badge.svg?token=P76Zts58lp)](undefined)

 The cloud native application for the face recognition from the media.

+## Memorizing
-For faces memorizing the application listens the specified queue (`mediagrabber.memorize`) through AMQP and expects messages in the format:
+For the faces memorizing the application listens the specified queue (`mediagrabber.memorize`, is configurable) through AMQP and expects messages in the format:
 ```json
 {"url": "https://abcnews.go.com/Technology/video/california-judge-orders-uber-lyft-reclassify-drivers-employees-72302309"}
 ```